All About Private Detectives and Investigators

 - House Detective

-- Bonding Agent
+- Intelligence Agent

-What Kind of Private Detective or Investigator Job Opportunities Are There?
+Private Detective or Investigator Job Outlook

 In the United States, there were 41,400 jobs for Private Detective or Investigator in 2016.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,400 new jobs for Private Detective or Investigator by 2026.
 There will be an estimated 4,500 positions for Private Detective or Investigator per year.

 The states with the most job growth for Private Detective or Investigator are Utah, Tennessee, and Iowa.
 Watch out if you plan on working in Nebraska, Montana, or Kansas.
 These states have the worst job growth for this type of profession.